Peppermint Ice Cream

 a glass sundae jar filled with pink peppermint ice cream with chunks of peppermint and candy canes

-Want to dress it up?
-Fold these into the ice cream during the last minute of churning:
+If you want to dress it up, fold any of these in during the last minute of churning:

 pink peppermint ice cream dripping from two cones

-Can you use fresh mint in peppermint ice cream?
+Can you use fresh mint leaves instead of extract?

 About the Author